 We can now add whatever additional sheets are necessary for the design.
 However, it is important that no further additions or changes be made to any of the repeated schematic sheets.
 Doing so may cause the Copy Room Formats feature to fail later on.
 For this project, a third sheet (“Connector.SchDoc”) will be added to include a connector with the design.

 Since the reference designators on Channel_2 have all been reset to ?, we can run Tools/Annotate Schematics Quietly to set the designators.

 Another important note has to do with multi-part components.
-In this example, only parts A, B, and C from the op-amp (TL074ACD) are being used, while part D is not.
-Make sure that when the reference designator annotation is done, unused parts from one circuit are not used in another.
-There needs to be consistency between each physical circuit so that the routing can match.
+In this example, only A, B, and C from the op-amp (TL074ACD) are being used, while part D is not.
+Make sure that when the reference designator annotation is done, unused from one are not used in another.
+There needs to be consistency between each physical so that the routing can match.
 Here, U1A, U1B, and U1C are used in Channel 1, but U1D does not get used for Channel 2.
 Instead, Channel 2 starts off at U2A.

-Step 2 - Project Options Setup
+Step 2 - Setup for Circuit Board Project Options

 The next step is to set the Project Options to automate the Component Class and Room generation.
 To do this, we’ll go to Project/Project Options and switch to the Class Generation tab.

 Automating Component Class and Room Generation in Project Options